Public administration: Ancient India

-Roots in ancient China
+Ancient China

-The field of management may have originated in ancient China, including, possibly, the first highly centralized bureaucratic state, and the earliest (by the second century BC) example of an meritocracy based on civil service tests.
+The field of management may have originated in ancient China, including, possibly, the first highly centralized bureaucratic state and the earliest (by the second century BC) example of a meritocracy based on civil service tests.
 In regards to public administration, China was considered to be "advanced" compared to the rest of the world up until the end of the 18th century.

-Thomas Taylor Meadows, the British consul in Guangzhou, argued in his Desultory Notes on the Government and People of China (1847) that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only."
-Influenced by the ancient Chinese imperial examination, the Northcote–Trevelyan Report of 1854 recommended that recruitment should be on the basis of merit determined through competitive examination, candidates should have a solid general education to enable inter-departmental transfers, and promotion should be through achievement rather than "preferment, patronage, or purchase".
-This led to implementation of Her Majesty's Civil Service as a systematic, meritocratic civil service bureaucracy.
-Like the British, the development of French bureaucracy was influenced by the Chinese system.
-Voltaire claimed that the Chinese had "perfected moral science" and François Quesnay advocated an economic and political system modeled after that of the Chinese.
-French civil service examinations adopted in the late 19th century were also heavily based on general cultural studies.
-These features have been likened to the earlier Chinese model.

-Though Chinese administration cannot be traced to any one individual, figures of the Fa-Jia emphasizing a merit system, like Shen Buhai (400–337 BC), may have had the most influence, and could be considered its founders, if they are not valuable as rare pre-modern examples of the abstract theory of administration.
+Though Chinese administration cannot be traced to any one individual, figures of the Fa-Jia emphasizing a merit system, like Shen Buhai (400–337 BCE), may have had the most influence, and could be considered its founders, if they are not valuable as rare pre-modern examples of the abstract theory of administration.
 Creel writes that, in Shen Buhai, there are the "seeds of the civil service examination", and that, if one wishes to exaggerate, it would "no doubt be possible to translate Shen Buhai's term Shu, or technique, as 'science'", and argue that he was the first political scientist, though Creel does "not care to go this far".